GravityShark/nvim-kick/README.md

     - oil is really cool, but there is another
   - [fyler.nvim](https://github.com/A7Lavinraj/fyler.nvim)
     - one thing i kinda want to have is
+    - currently really buggy and is missing some features i still have to add

 - [grug-far.nvim](https://github.com/MagicDuck/grug-far.nvim) so that i dont use this, i should really setup a keybind/or atleast a note on how to do good